All images courtesy of Nick Cave.

 Put a cape or tutu on a kid and the only thing stopping them from becoming a superhero or princess is our own stunted adult imaginations.
-Inside Nick Cave’s towering suits of orbiting toy tops, twig quills, human hair and bouncing ceramic birds not only is the wearer transformed but our world along with it.
+Inside Nick Cave’s towering suits of orbiting toy tops, price twig quills, sildenafil human hair and bouncing ceramic birds not only is the wearer transformed but our world along with it.
 Cave’s work is often compared to Shamanism and its role as both community healer and liaison to the spirit world.
 The ceremonial quality of his suits, much like the talisman covered robes of tribal shamans are, along with dance and music a means to entrance and suspend our earthly consciousness long enough to open our spirits to the messages being conveyed.

 Art, fashion, music and dance….sound like yet another glossy lifestyle magazine?
 Mercifully not so this time.
 The Chicago-based artist and his small army of 7′ tall wearable-art pieces has finally forged a convincing bridge between the multiple personalities of artistic expression.
 The alchemist in this case draws from his experience as an Alvin Ailey dancer and textile artist, currently Professor of Fiber Arts at the School of the Art Institute of Chicago.
 Nick Cave’s legion of 40 “soundsuits” and their fantastically embellished skins are also instruments themselves, producing audial textures through movement and dance.